Statement of Faith

 In all our beliefs, we have love.

 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but have not love, I am nothing.”

 The Essentials We Believe:

 Statement of faith

 The statement of faith does not exhaust the extent of our beliefs.
-The Bible itself, as the inspired Word of God, speaks with final authority is the sole and final source of all we believe.
-For the purposes of Park Avenue Christian Church’s faith, doctrine, practice, policy and discipline, The Elders are the final interpretive authority on the bible’s meaning and application (Acts 20:28, Titus 1:5-7).
+The Bible itself, as the inspired Word of God, speaks with final authority as the sole and final source of all we believe.
+For the purposes of Park Avenue Christian Church’s faith, doctrine, practice, policy and discipline, the Church Elders are the final interpretive authority on the Bible’s meaning and application (Acts 20:28, Titus 1:5-7).

 God is the creator and ruler of the universe.
 He has eternally existed as one God in three persons: Father, Son and Holy Spirit (Genesis 1:1, 26, 27; 3:22; Psalm 90:2; Matthew 28:19; John 14:26; 1 Peter 1:2; 2 Corinthians 13:14).

 The Messiah or Christ (Anointed One) Jesus is God, who became flesh (John 1:14).
 He lived a sinless human life and, by dying on the cross, offered himself as the perfect sacrifice for the sins of all people.
 He rose from the dead on the third day, demonstrating his power over sin and death (1 Corinthians 15:3-5).
 He ascended to Heaven (Luke 24:50-51) as our High Priest and will return to earth at the time the Father has set (Matthew 16:27) as King of Kings and Lord of Lords (1 Timothy 6:14-15).